Twitter IPO sparks speculation on who could follow

-SAN FRANCISCO, Nov 8 (Reuters) - For technology executives weighing market flotations for Silicon Valley startups, this week’s gangbusters Twitter Inc initial public offering sent a powerful signal: full speed ahead.
+SAN FRANCISCO (Reuters) - For technology executives weighing market flotations for Silicon Valley startups, this week’s gangbusters Twitter Inc initial public offering sent a powerful signal: full speed ahead.

 About a dozen private companies are valued at more than $1 billion, and many of them have already been holding informal talks with bankers.
 Now, many - including Box, Square and Airbnb - are likely to accelerate their IPO plans, according to venture capitalists.